Black or White: Synopsis

 The video begins with a boy (Macaulay Culkin) dancing to rock music in his bedroom.
-His father (George Wendt) yells at him to stop.
-The boy retaliates by playing an electric guitar loudly enough to fire his father into space, to finally landing in Africa.
+His father (George Wendt) yells at him to turn it off and go to bed.
+The boy retaliates by playing an electric guitar loudly enough to fire his father into space, after which he lands in Africa.

-Jackson performs "Black or White" with dancers from different cultures, including African Zulu hunters, traditional Thai dancers, Plains Native Americans, a Sri Lankan Tamil Odissi dancer and Hopak dancers.
+Jackson performs "Black or White" with dancers from different cultures, including African Zulu hunters, traditional Thai dancers, Plains Native Americans, Sri Lankan Tamil Odissi dancer Yamuna Sangarasivam, and Hopak dancers.
 Jackson walks defiantly through visual collages of fire (declaring "I ain't scared of no sheets; I ain't scared of nobody"), referring to KKK torch ceremonies.
 Culkin and other children (including Michael's niece Brandi; Wade Robson; and Mark Pugh and David Shelton of Another Bad Creation) perform the rap sequence.
 The group states, "I'm not gonna spend my life being a color."
 Jackson performs atop the Statue of Liberty, surrounded by other world landmarks.
 At the end of the video, people of different ethnicities and nationalities dance and morph into one another.
 A young Tyra Banks can be seen in this sequence.

-In the extended version of the music video, after the song, a black panther walks out of the studio into an urban street and transforms into Jackson, who dances furiously and destroys a glass beer bottle, a building window, and a parked car.
-He tears off his shirt and screams with grand drama as the hotel neon sign falls.
+In the extended version of the music video, after the song, a black panther walks out of the studio into an urban street and transforms into Jackson, who dances furiously, similar to the 1990 LA Gear commercial.
+He destroys a glass beer bottle, a building window, and a parked car.
+He tears off his shirt and screams with grand drama as the neon sign of a hotel shoots sparks and then falls.
 After his damage and rampage, he re-emerges as a panther.
 Finally, Bart Simpson from The Simpsons jams to the song while watching it on the TV.
 Homer yells at him to "Turn off that noise!"
 Bart replies, "Chill out, Homeboy."
 Then, Homer angrily turns the TV off.
-The static then cuts to a close-up of Jackson with the tagline "prejudice is ignorance".
+The static then cuts to a close-up of Jackson with the tagline "Prejudice is ignorance".